xorbitsai/inference/doc/source/user_guide/audit_security.rst

 cluster (e.g. with the audit log shipped by Filebeat), the search queries Elasticsearch instead, using the index pattern from ``XINFERENCE_AUDIT_ES_INDEX`` (default ``xinference-audit-*``).
+Elasticsearch-backed searches use a point-in-time snapshot and ``search_after`` pagination, so administrators can browse beyond Elasticsearch's default 10,000-result window without changing ``index.max_result_window``.

 Brute-force protection
 ======================